Philip Quast: Film and television

+From 1982 to 1983, he appeared in a recurring role as Dr Rod Hawkins in Australian medical soap opera The Young Doctors for 20 episodes.
+From 1984 to 1985, he had another recurring role as Bob 'Mitch' Mitchell in Australian drama soap opera Sons and Daughters for 30 episodes.
+Quast appeared in several miniseries including Colour in the Creek (1985), Flight into Hell, Fields of Fire (both 1987) and Cassidy (1989).
+He also made guest appearances in Patrol Boat, A Country Practice and Special Squad.

+Quast also appeared in several Australian films including Emoh Ruo (1985), Army Wives (1986, TV movie), Around the World in Eighty Ways, To Market To Market (both 1987) and The First Kangaroos (1988).

 1990s

+Theatre

-Quast's stage success continued as he won the coveted role of Georges Seurat in the original London production of Stephen Sondheim's Sunday in the Park with George for the Royal National Theatre.
+Quast's stage success continued as he won the coveted role of Georges Seurat and his act 2 counterpart George in the original London production of Stephen Sondheim's Sunday in the Park with George for the Royal National Theatre.

-In 1991 he won his first Laurence Olivier Award for Best Actor in a Musical as Georges Seurat and George.
-Quast was under a large amount of stress when preparing for Sunday in the Park with George, as he struggled to master Sondheim's complicated musical scores (Sondheim told him: "you don't play tennis against people you can beat."), learn to paint and sketch for the play, and waited for the impending birth of his first son, who was due five days after opening night.
+In 1991 he won his first Laurence Olivier Award for Best Actor in a Musical as Georges Seurat / George.
+Quast was under a large amount of stress when preparing for Sunday in the Park with George, as he struggled to master Sondheim's complicated musical scores (Sondheim told him: "you don't play tennis against people you can beat."), learn to paint and sketch for the play, all while awaiting the birth of his first son, who was due five days after opening night.

 In 1993 he returned to Australia to play in Sydney Theatre Company productions of William Shakespeare's Coriolanus and Sondheim's Into the Woods, in which he played The Wolf/Cinderella's Prince.
-He then played Dunois in Bernard Shaw's Saint Joan in the West End and on a UK tour in 1994.
+He then played Dunois in Bernard Shaw’s Saint Joan in the West End and on a UK tour in 1994.
 In 1994–96 he spent two seasons with the Royal Shakespeare Company, performing as Fred/Chorus in A Christmas Carol, and King of Navarre in Shakespeare's Love's Labour's Lost, as well as Lodovico in The White Devil, Banquo in Macbeth, and Achilles in Troilus and Cressida.
 Before returning for a second season with the RSC, he spent some time back in Australia, performing in the national tour of The Secret Garden as Dr. Neville Craven – along with Anthony Warlow and Marina Prior.

+Film and television

+Quast continued to appear in both Australian and British television roles throughout the 1990s.
+In 1995 he starred in the miniseries The Damnation of Harvey McHugh as The Minister, Michael Muldoon for 13 episodes.
+From 1995 to 1996 he appeared as Simon Lennox in British drama series The Governor for 4 episodes, and in 1998 he played Father Pearse J. Harman in 6 episodes of Ultraviolet.
+In 1999 he played Cornelius in a 1999 miniseries adaptation of Cleopatra.
+He also had guest roles in Police Rescue, the miniseries Brides of Christ, Crime Story and Inspector Morse.

+He had a sole film role in the 1990s, playing Bradley in 1999 thriller The Fall.